 (e) Use as its base year the State Fiscal Year 2005.

-(24) The department shall retroactively cost settle state-owned or operated ICF-MR-DD reimbursement for non-capital routine services beginning with the cost report period November 1, 2005 through June 30, 2006, as mandated by the Centers for Medicare and Medicaid Services in accordance with 42 U.S.C.
+(24) The department shall retroactively cost settle state-owned or operated ICF-IID reimbursement for non-capital routine services beginning with the cost report period November 1, 2005 through June 30, 2006, as mandated by the Centers for Medicare and Medicaid Services in accordance with 42 U.S.C.
 1396a(a)(30).
 Retroactive settlement shall entail:

 (a) Comparing interim payments with the properly apportioned cost of Medicaid services rendered.
 Cost report data shall be used to determine properly apportioned costs;